-So far you've learned the basics of Marketing and figured out how to recognize your target audience.
+You've learned the basics of Marketing and figured out how to recognize your target audience.
 Now, what do you do with this information?

-You can't just willy-nilly start throwing ads out there or hitting social media without a plan!
-So, the next step is to get organized and create that plan.
-Just follow these easy steps, and you'll be ready to start marketing your photography business!
+Don't begin haphazardly putting ads out there or hitting the social media channels without a plan!
+The next step is to get organized and create your plan.
+Follow these instructions and you'll be well on your way to marketing your photography business.

-Step 1: Situation Analysis
+Step I: Situation Analysis

-It's as simple as, what is your current situation?
+What's your current situation?
 Where are you and where do you want to be?
-Start with a SWOT analysis: Strengths, Weaknesses, Opportunities, and Threats.
+Start with a SWOT analysis.
+Identify your Strengths, Weaknesses, Opportunities, and Threats.